mtkumar123/MQTTApplication/README.md

 **mqtt_client**

 The client application which subscribes to the topic charger/1/connector/1/session/1, and publishes messages to that topic as well.
-Messages are published every 2 seconds.
+Messages are published every PUBLISH_INTERVAL.
 The on_message callback is used in the application to receive a published message and store it in MongoDB.

 **mongodb**